ravisuhag/portfolio/posts/olympus.md

 **Self-serve and On-demand infrastructure**

-A self-service model to allow developers to pick the infrastructure best suited to run their application and provision it on-demand in a predictable and consistent way.
+A self-service model allows engineers to pick the infrastructure best suited to run their applications/workloads and provision it on-demand in a predictable and consistent way.

 **Safety and security**

-Limiting the effects of IAC operations to a specific environment/component for security, safety, and avoiding human errors.
+Provide fine-grained control on infrastructure operations for security, safety and reduces human errors.
+All operations are limited to authorized users following data governance guidelines.

-**Observability**
+**Accountability**

 With many moving pieces and large-scale infrastructure comes a vital need of allowing both ops teams and service owners to maintain observability of running applications and critical infrastructure.